 - Provide accession or order number listed in the database in parentheses.

-Using a variety of sources makes the research process more interesting, rather than just looking for easy online sources, finding primary sources in doctoral and master’s theses shows off your research skills.
+Using a variety of sources makes the research process more interesting.
+Rather than just looking for easy online sources, finding primary sources in doctoral and master’s theses shows off your research skills.
 Using and reading abstracts of these sources helps you search for relevant sources quickly.